Skip to main content

 Social impact

-We consider it a privilege to serve as an integral partner to our customers and communities, delivering safe and reliable energy to 1.34 million businesses, and families across our expansive eight-state service territory.
-Our almost 2,900 employees work as one team, devoted to making a positive impact on the lives of our customers and in the communities we call home.
+We consider it a privilege to serve as an integral partner to our customers and communities, delivering safe and reliable energy to over 1.37 million customers across our expansive eight-state service territory.
+Our employees, numbering almost 3,000, work as one team, devoted to making a positive impact on the lives of our customers and in the communities we call home.

-• Encouraging participation in employee resource groups (ERGs).
-Our ERGs are employee-led and encourage connection and belonging for their members while also providing education and outreach to the organization.
-Our ERGs include:
+• Encouraging participation in our Employee Resource Groups (ERGs).
+Our ERGs are employee-led and encourage connection and belonging while also providing education and outreach across the organization.
+Our ERGs are open to all employees and currently include:

 • Aspire, a women's resource group

-• The Project Management Interest Group, a resource group for current and aspiring project management professionals.
+• Project Management Interest Group, a resource group for current and aspiring project management professionals

-• The Veterans Engagement Team (VET), a resource group for military personnel and Veterans.
+• Veterans Engagement Team (VET), a resource group for military personnel and veterans

 Community and economic impact

-Serving 1.34 million natural gas and electric utility customers in 800+ communities across eight states, our direct economic impact included charitable giving, compensation for almost 2,900 employees, franchise fees, payments to suppliers, and property, sales and use taxes paid to our communities.
+Serving over 1.37 million natural gas and electric utility customers in 850+ communities across eight states, our direct economic impact included charitable giving, compensation for 2,800 employees, franchise fees, payments to suppliers, and property, sales and use taxes paid to our communities.

 Employee involvement

-Each year, our employees give generously of their time and talents to support community organizations and nonprofits across our service territory.
-This support includes personal contributions to the United Way through monthly payroll donations and one-time gifts.
-In 2023, nearly 33% of our workforce participated in the company’s annual United Way campaign, contributing at least their Fair Share (one hour of pay per month) for a total of $495,000.
-Combined with a 25% matching gift by the Foundation, 2023 giving to the United Way totaled nearly $560,000.
-In addition, almost 760 employees volunteered over 31,000 hours of their time, including nonprofit board service, mentoring to students in STEM education, coaching youth sports teams, and countless service projects.
+Each year, our employees generously share their time and talents to support community organizations and nonprofits across our service territory.
+This support includes personal contributions to United Way through monthly payroll donations and one-time gifts.
+In 2025, 18% of our workforce participated in the company’s annual United Way campaign, contributing at least their Fair Share (one hour of pay per month) for a total of $215,800.
+Employees also gave $192,750 to Black Hills Cares, our energy assistance program.
+In addition, employees volunteered over 22,300 hours of their time, including nonprofit board service, mentoring students in STEM education, coaching youth sports teams and countless service projects.

 Ambassador program

-The Ambassador program is a corporate initiative that began in 2008, providing more than 100 employees opportunities to serve and lead.
+The Ambassador program is a corporate initiative that began in 2008, providing opportunities to serve and lead to more than 100 employees.
 Ambassadors serve as positive representatives of our company in both internal and external settings, connecting people with concepts and information on a personal and relevant level, the essence of a grassroots program.
-Ambassadors are nominated and selected to serve two-year terms that involve volunteering, coordinating initiatives at a local level and participating in key community events.
-Ambassadors are in every state in our service area and help represent Black Hills Energy in community engagement.
+Ambassadors are nominated and selected to serve two-year terms that involve volunteering, coordinating initiatives at a local level and participating in key events.
+Ambassadors live in every state in our service territory and help represent Black Hills Energy in community engagement.

 Community engagement

 In addition to volunteerism by both our ambassadors and employees, we also regularly engage with our customers and communities.
-Our community affairs team leads this engagement and is embedded within each state of our service area.
-Each state has a formal community engagement plan, unique to the makeup and needs of that area.
+Our Public Affairs team leads this engagement and is embedded within each state of our service area.
 Multiple tools are used for engagement, both formal and informal, including citizen advisory councils, community technician programs, periodic surveys of elected officials and direct community outreach.

 Our safety culture

 Safety is one of our company values, a top priority in all we do and deeply embedded in our company culture.
-We are committed to being the safest utility company in the nation.
 This requires persistent, daily attention in everything we do.
-Every meeting of three or more employees begins with a safety share, a practice which contributes to keeping safety top of mind.
+Every meeting of three or more employees begins with a safety share, a practice that contributes to keeping safety in mind.
+In 2025, our Occupational Safety and Health Administration (OSHA) Total Incident Case Rate (incidents per 200,000 hours worked) was 1.57 and Days Away Restricted Time (DART) was 0.58.

 Employee safety and wellness

-In 2023, our Occupational Safety and Health Administration (OSHA) Total Incident Case Rate (incidents per 200,000 hours worked) was 1.51, placing us within the second quartile of American Gas Association (AGA) peer utilities.
-Compared to 2022, we also achieved a 31% reduction in lost workdays in 2022.
-Our Preventable Motor Vehicle Incident Rate (vehicle accidents per 1 million miles driven) was 1.65 in 2023, a top quartile achievement among AGA utility peers.
-We are also leading the way in the industry by encouraging employees to report injuries within one day, achieving reporting timeliness 20% above the utility average.
+Our Preventable Motor Vehicle Incident Rate (vehicle accidents per 1,000,000 miles driven) was 1.47 in 2025, a top-quartile achievement among AGA utility peers.
+We are also leading the way in the industry by encouraging employees to report injuries within one day, achieving reporting timeliness in the top of similar industries reporting.

 Employee safety training

-Our safety training is delivered through an in-person instructor led and online learning management system that tracks completion status and completion dates.
-Training occurs throughout the year, with frequency driven by required regulation and assessed need.
+Our safety training is delivered through in-person instruction and an online learning management system that tracks completion status and dates.
+Training occurs throughout the year, frequently driven by required regulations and assessed needs.
+All safety training is provided at no cost to our employees and may be completed during working hours.
 All online safety training is available in several languages.
-All safety training is provided at no cost to our employees and may be completed during working hours.

 Safety in our communities